 “Australians trust Australia Post; they know their money will reach the biller,” notes Bethaney.
 “They also like that they get a receipt, no matter which channel they choose, and can decide which payment option suits them best at the point of payment.”

-This holistic approach to omni-channel bill payment will continue to provide in person and phone payments but consumers can expect an even better digital experience – one that includes integration with other apps used in daily transactions.
+This holistic approach to omni-channel bill payment will continue to provide in-person and phone payments but Australia Post is working to offer consumers an even better digital experience – one that includes integration with other apps used in daily transactions.

 “Australia Post is continuing to evolve its payments options to keep pace with changing technology.
 But more importantly, it’s also keeping pace with what consumers demand,” concludes Susan.